nic-at/epp-verification-extension/README.md

 4. Registrar creates Verification Rerport and provisions this with the registry via a <contact:update> transform command on the registrant, using the extension described in this document.
 5. Registry acts upon the Verification Report contents, with actual procedures being subject to local server policy

+During that procedure, the Domain and Contact objects show additional status values, as specified in the `statusValueType` of the XML schema.

 ## The Verification Report

 When a registrar has completed verification process for a registrant, the result will be communicated back to the registry using the `<contact:create>` or `<contact:update>` transform commands, via a `<verification:report>` element (assuming the extension namespace is tied to the `verification` name space prefix).
 The `<verification:report>` can occur at most once in those commands, however, a registrar may submit multiple Verification Reports in multiple commands.
 The registry will consider the most recently submitted Verification Report for the verification status of the registrant (and associated domains), but actual interpretation is local server policy.